About the Author

 At the therapeutic day school, Donna specializes in treating suicidal adolescents in both individual therapy and group therapy, in addition to working with teens in therapy suffering from bipolar disorder, psychosis, borderline personality disorder, ADHD, and an array of anxiety disorders, including SM, PTSD, OCD, agorophobia, and generalized anxiety disorder.
 Donna has been a leader in helping school staff to write IEP goals for children with anxiety and other disorders, as well as giving presentations on effective lesson-planning for group therapies, and also developing and implementing proper protocol for effective case-note writing, in-line with risk management policies.

-Regarding ADHD, Donna has been published in numerous journals, magazines, newspapers, and websites, and has been interviewed on four radio shows, including Chicago's Mix 101.9, and she has been on two TV interviews, including Fox News.
+Regarding ADHD, Donna has been published in numerous journals, magazines, newspapers, and websites, and has been interviewed on four radio shows, including Chicago's Mix 101.9, and she has been on two TV interviews.
+Specifically, for SM, she has been published in Choosing Therapy for 1 article & Counseling Today for 2 articles (featured in the "articles" tab on this website).

 Donna also has another mental health book on the market, also intended for clinicians, teachers, and parents.